 A Delaware jury made a huge damage award in a lawsuit against Boston Scientific regarding the company’s Pinnacle and Advance Fit pelvic mesh devices.
 Boston Scientific is facing thousands of these lawsuits across the United States, but just this one case will cost the company $100,000,000.

 Similar to so many other women who have sued Boston Scientific, the plaintiff in this case received Pinnacle and Advance Fit mesh to help with her pelvic organ prolapse and stress urinary incontinence.
 The plaintiff alleged that the device caused serious injuries and complications.
-She required two surgeries to remove the mesh, and even after the surgeries, pieces of the product are still in her body, which cause permanent pain and discomfort.
+She required two surgeries to remove the mesh, and even after the surgeries, pieces of the product are still in her body, which causes permanent pain and discomfort.
 After trial and deliberations, the jury ordered Boston Scientific to pay $25,000,000 in compensatory damages and $75,000,000 in punitive damages to the plaintiff.

 While this is great news for the plaintiff in this individual case, the 3,000 other plaintiffs who just settled their vaginal mesh claims against Boston Scientific for a combined $119,000,000 are likely to be a little miffed upon hearing about this damage award.
-Still, thousands of other cases have yet to settle or go before a jury, meaning settlement values will likely go up in light of this verdict.
+Still, thousands of other cases have yet to settle or go before a jury, meaning settlement values will probably go up in light of this verdict.

 Of course, Boston Scientific has already been slammed with other multi-million dollar jury verdicts.
 Each contained similar punitive damage awards for recklessly endangering the safety and health of consumers through the manufacturing and marketing of these products.
 This includes a $26.7 Million verdict to four women in Florida and an $18.5 Million verdict to a group of women in West Virginia.
 Prior to this verdict, the largest award came from a Texas court, who awarded $73.4 Million to a woman who developed problems with Boston Scientific mesh.
 It was later reduced according to Texas state law, but it gave Boston Scientific an idea of what they were in for.